 Interested in Android?
 You don’t have to buy a device or go to a physical electronics store (do those still exist?) to try it out.
 You can run individual Android apps and play with the latest versions of the Android operating system on Windows.
-These are Android emulators for PCs
+These are Android emulators for PCs.

 Whether you want to try Android before you buy, experiment with the latest version of Android or sync apps between your Android device and your PC, these Windows programs have you covered.

 Google’s Android software development kit provides a free Android emulator, although it’s targeted at developers.
-You can run the latest version of Android with this method, so it’s a great way to try out Android 4.0, Ice Cream Sandwich, if you have a device that’s stuck on an older version.
+You can run the latest version of Android with this method, so it’s a great way to try out the latest version of Android if you have a device that’s stuck on an older version.

 First, you’ll need Java installed.
 You can then download the SDK Tools from Google.
 Click the Use an Existing IDE option on the page and download the SDK Tools package.
 After installing it, launch the SDK Manager and install the recommended files for the latest version of Android.
 Click the Install button and the SDK manager will automatically download and install the required software.